Bioconductor/bioconductor.org/content/help/mailing-list/posting-guide.md

   message size cannot exceed 1MB.
 If larger attachments are essential, post them to a publicly accessible location and include the link in your email.

+* Package developers always appreciate being alerted to possible bugs, but be very sure that you have used the package correctly.
+In most cases, best practice is (i) to double-check the documentation and then (ii) report the behavior that was unexpected to you.

 * Read over your mail.
 Is it polite and easy to understand?
 Remember that responses on the Bioconductor mailing list are from volunteers.